layer5io/advanced-istio-service-mesh-workshop/lab-3/README.md

-# Lab 6 - WebAssembly and intelligent data planes
+# Lab 3 - Exposing services through Istio Ingress Gateway

 The components deployed on the service mesh by default are not exposed outside the cluster.
 An Ingress Gateway is deployed as a Kubernetes service of type LoadBalancer (or NodePort).
 To make Bookinfo accessible external to the cluster, you have to create an `Istio Gateway` for the Bookinfo application and also define an `Istio VirtualService` with the routes we need.